lukso-network/LIPs/LSPs/LSP-20-CallVerification.md

 _Parameters:_

+- `requestor`: The address that requested to make the call to `target`.
-- `callee`: The address of the contract that implements the LSP20 interface.
+- `target`: The address of the contract that implements the `LSP20CallVerification` interface.
 - `caller`: The address who called the function on the contract delegating the verification mechanism.
 - `value`: The value sent by the caller to the function called on the contract delegating the verification mechanism.
 - `receivedCalldata`: The calldata sent by the caller to the contract delegating the verification mechanism.